2026 AIA Louisiana Conference Schedule

 Director, FP&C, State of LA

-BIO: Roger Husser is a native of Husser, Louisiana.
+Roger Husser, Jr. is a native of Husser, Louisiana.
 Roger graduated from Loranger High School in 1988 and obtained a Bachelor of Science in Agricultural Engineering in 1993 from the University of Southwestern Louisiana and was married in the same year.
 In 1994, he became employed at LSU in the Biological Engineering Department as a Research Associate in the areas of ergonomic workspace design and alternative energy research and also began work towards a master’s degree.
 After four years as a Research Associate in the Biological Engineering Department, Roger accepted a position in the LSU Agricultural Center Facilities Planning Department as a Project Manager in 1998.
 In December of 2000, Roger obtained a Master of Science in Biological and Agricultural Engineering from LSU.
 In 2001, he became licensed in both Civil Engineering and in Agricultural Engineering and became Director of LSU AgCenter Facilities Planning where he was responsible for the LSU AgCenter facilities statewide.
 After serving in this capacity for eleven years, he accepted the position of Director of LSU Planning, Design and Construction in 2012.
 In 2016, Roger was promoted to Assistant Vice President for LSU Planning, Design and Construction and had the responsibility for a $1 billion capital development portfolio including all long term physical planning, development and construction efforts on the LSU campus in Baton Rouge.
 In 2023, Roger accepted the Director of Facility Planning and Control, administering the multi-billion dollar Capital Outlay Act for the State of Louisiana.
 Roger currently resides in Husser, Louisiana, has been happily married for 30 years and is an active member of Loranger Legacy Church.

 Lawrence “Joe” Delaune, Jr., Architect, CBO is the Chief Architect for the Louisiana State Fire Marshal and Administrator of the Engineering Section of the office.
 This Section consists of more than 30 professionals who administer the codes, rules and laws that apply to all new and renovated commercial structures in the state, and who provide training and consultation to licensed architects, engineers, contractors, and commercial building owners.
 Mr. Delaune initiates special projects such as Information Technology advancements, and assists with legislative changes that enhance life safety and protection of property.
 Delaune has been a licensed architect for 28 years and a certified building official for 16 years.
 After many years in the construction industry and practicing architecture with private firms in the states of Florida and Louisiana, Mr. Delaune has devoted his career to public safety and fire prevention for the State of Louisiana.
 Mr. Delaune has been with the Louisiana Office of State Fire Marshal for 24 years.